 By Leah from Officer Travels

-The Mangapohue Natural Bridge is just a short drive away from the famous Waitomo Glow Worm cave tours, but this one’s free, often overlooked and worth arriving to just before it gets dark.
+The Mangapohue Natural Bridge is just a short drive away from the famous Waitomo Glow Worm cave tours, but this glow worm cave is free, often overlooked and worth arriving to just before it gets dark.

 As you walk along the narrow path that winds through the centre of an old river bed if feels magical before the glow worms even begin to shine.
 Cross the stream via the little swing bridge and watch the gorge open up to the magnificent Mangapohue Natural Bridge that has been carved out of the gorge walks by the stream over the years.